What is the journal entry for inventory purchased?

 -This question was submitted by a user and answered by a volunteer of our choice.

-In this question, I would like to tell you about inventory purchased on credit.
-Starting with its meaning followed by Journal Entry and a simple practical problem.
+In this question, we would like to explain both inventories purchased on credit and cash.
+Starting with its meaning followed by Journal Entries and simple practical problems.

 Purchased Inventory on Credit